Lorelei (Asgardian): Loki Triumphant

-After Loki defeats Thor, reduces all the gods to their knees, and becomes the new master of Asgard, Lorelei returns to the castle and wants payment for helping him achieve his newfound status.
+After Loki defeats Thor and becomes the new master of Asgard, Lorelei returns to the castle and wants payment for helping him achieve his newfound status.
 She is accompanied by many shadowy figures demanding their due for their part in making Loki master, but Loki grows bored listening to their demands and leaves.

 Spider-Ham

-In Spider-Ham's universe, Lorelei appears as villain Loreli Lemur.
-She hypnotizes the owners of some neighborhood pets only to have Spider-Ham battle and eventually defeat her.
+Lorelei Lemur, a funny animal version of Lorelei, appears in Peter Porker, the Spectacular Spider-Ham #4.